Indiana voters give Trump another ally in Congress

 "I am very, very, very concerned about the Republican Party and the direction it has taken," said Pfradt, who said she used to be a Republican but now identifies as an independent."

 For one-third of Indiana voters, President Trump was not a factor they considered while casting their votes.
-But the majority said he was a factor — with about one-third of them saying their vote was to support Trump and another 3 in 10 saying they voted to express opposition to the president.
+But the majority said he was a factor — with about one-third of them saying their vote was to support Trump and another one-third saying they voted to express opposition to the president.

-A majority of voters in Indiana had positive views of Trump: More than half said they approve of how he is handling his job as president, while more than 4 in 10 said they disapprove of Trump.
+Voters also had mixed views of Trump: About half said they approve of how he is handling his job as president, while just under half said they disapprove of Trump.

 CONTROL OF CONGRESS